grafana/loki/docs/api.md

 - `limit`: The max number of entries to return
 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to one hour ago.
 - `end`: The start time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `step`: Query resolution step width in seconds.
-Defaults to 1.
+Defaults to a dynamic value based on `start` and `end`.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`

 Requests against this endpoint require Loki to query the index store in order to